-As a Columbus website design firm, when we put website proposals together we refer to a lot of SEO terms, such as "Alternative Text field."
-And we like to illustrate those SEO terms using visuals, because for people hearing these terms or the first time, visuals help.
+As a Columbus website design firm, when we put website proposals together we refer to a lot of SEO terms, such as "alternate text fields."
+We like to illustrate those SEO terms using visuals, because for people hearing these terms or the first time, visuals help.
 (Actually, visuals help anytime you're learning something new.)

 But interestingly, as we were searching Google to find a website that showed what an Alternate Text field was, it was way harder than we expected.
 All we wanted was a blog that had an image like this: